-- Timeline and Process for Reviewing the District Mission September 2017 September 2020 The Superintendent/President requests that the District Governance Senate Co-chairs initiate a review of the District Mission.
-September 2023 The Co-chairs convene a task force and directs them to: Develop a process to solicit District-wide feedback about the current mission; Review relevant quantitative and qualitative data as well as emergent trends in higher education and/or recent legislation; and Based on that feedback and new information make recommendations regarding the current mission statement.
-The task force: Develops a process for gathering District-wide feedback and submits the proposed process to the District Governance Senate for review and comment; and Identifies the specific data elements and information for the District Governance Senate to review.
-October 2017 October 2020 The District Governance Senate reviews the proposed process for soliciting District-wide feedback on the current mission and either approves or revises the process.
-October 2023 The Co-chairs of the District Governance Senate: Implement the process for gathering District-wide feedback; 2.
-Charge Institutional Research with gathering needed data; and Gather information on emergent trends in higher education and/or recent legislation.
-November 2017 November 2020 The task force compiles the District-wide feedback, reviews the relevant data, and considers emergent trends in higher education and/or recent legislation.
-November 2023 The task force develops a recommendation to revise or reaffirm the District Mission and submits the recommendation to the District Governance Senate.
-December 2017 The District Governance Senate reviews the task force recommendation as well as a December 2020 December 2023 summary of the District-wide feedback, reviews the relevant data, and considers emergent trends in higher education and/or recent legislation.
-Members of the District Governance Senate distribute the recommendation to their constituent groups for feedback.
-January 2018 January 2021 January 2024 District Governance Senate considers the feedback from that review; makes final changes as warranted; and recommends the document to the Superintendent/President.
-The Superintendent/President considers the District Governance Senate's recommendation.
+September 2017 September 2020 The Superintendent/President requests that the District Governance Senate Co-chairs initiate a review of the District Mission.
+September 2024 The Co-chairs convene a task force (which includes a member from the Office of Research, Planning, and Institutional Effectiveness) and directs them to: 1.
+Review relevant quantitative and qualitative data as well as emergent trends in higher education and/or recent legislation; and 2.
+Based on that information make recommendations to revise or reaffirm the current mission statement.
+October 2017 October 2020 October 2024 The District Governance Senate reviews the recommendations to revise or reaffirm the current mission.
+October 2024 The Co-chairs of the District Governance Senate: Charge the Office of Research, Planning, and Institutional Effectiveness with soliciting constituent feedback and gathering additional data as desired in 3 below; and Gather information on emergent trends in higher education and/or recent legislation.
+November 2017 November 2020 November 2024 The task force compiles the District-wide feedback, reviews the relevant data, and considers emergent trends in higher education and/or recent legislation and submits a final recommendation to District Governance Senate.
+December 2017 December 2020 December 2024 District Governance Senate considers the feedback and final task force recommendation; makes final changes as warranted; and recommends the document to the Superintendent/President.
+January 2018 January 2021 January 2025 The Superintendent/President considers the District Governance Senate's recommendation.
 If he/she supports the proposed reaffirmation or revisions to the mission statement, he/she recommends the reaffirmed or revised mission to the Board of Trustees.
 If the Superintendent/President does not approve, collaboration and compromise between the Superintendent/President and the District Governance Senate continues until the Superintendent/President approves.
 Once agreement is reached, the Superintendent/President recommends the revised mission to the Board of Trustees for approval.
 If the Board of Trustees does not approve, the Board will recommend that the Superintendent/President charge the District Governance Senate with restarting the process.